clempetit/ML-project-2/README.md

 # Machine Learning Project 2 : Multi-object detection and tracking

 Please note that the repo contains all the data that we used (lots of .jpg files and a small .mp4 video), and weighs around 800MB.
-Hence the cloning may take  several minutes to complete.
+Hence the cloning may take a few minutes to complete.

 ## Overview of files